geerlingguy/solr-container/README.md

 ### Build the image

-  1. Build the Solr Docker image; run this command in the root directory:

     ansible-container --var-file vars-6.x.yml build

-  1. Once the image is built, you can run `docker images` to see the `acsolr-solr` image that was generated.
+Once the image is built, you can run `docker images` to see the `acsolr-solr` image that was generated.

-Older Solr versions are also supported—specify the vars file for the version you would like to install to switch to that version of Solr. (**Note**: Until 0.9.2+ is released, you must [install and use Ansible Container from source](https://docs.ansible.com/ansible-container/installation.html#running-from-source) due to [this PR only being in devel so far](https://github.com/ansible/ansible-container/pull/609).)
+Older Solr versions are also supported—specify the vars file for the version you would like to install to switch to that version of Solr. (**Note**: Until 0.9.2+ is released, you must [install and use Ansible Container from source](https://docs.ansible.com/ansible-container/installation.html#running-from-source) which includes [this PR](https://github.com/ansible/ansible-container/pull/609).)

 ### Run the image as a container